Benrowen5/team-profile-generator/README.md

 * [Questions](#questions)
 ***************************************************************
 ## Installation
-Clone the project repository from GitHub, install Node.js and dependencies required.
+Clone the project repository from GitHub to your local machine, install Node.js and dependencies required.

 ## Usage
   With all dependencies installed, start the application from the command-line using 'node index.js'.
+Prompts will ask for input regarding the team's employees.

 ## License
   This project is covered under the MIT license.